 Demonstrated impact of contributions to gender balance in the international context (or in ways that may be applicable in international contexts).
 Please provide evidence of impact.
 (This may include, but is not limited to: class presentations, number of students/participants, hours volunteered, qualitative feedback on learning, teaching, or activity.)

-The purpose of this celebration and these nominations is to acknowledge that our campus community is filled with local women who embody the richness of internationalism and we would like to recognize these individuals for their contributions to UNC Charlotte and the world.
+The purpose of this celebration and these nominations is to acknowledge that the UNC Charlotte community is filled with women who embody the richness of internationalism and we would like to recognize these individuals for their contributions to UNC Charlotte and the world.

 No accomplishment is too small, no experience insignificant.

-The 2019 International Women's Day Nomination Form is now open until March 11.
-Please join us on Thursday, March 28 to celebrate and recognize women and their accomplishments.
+The 2021 International Women's Day Nomination Form will open on February 15, 2021 and close on March 1, 2021.
+Please join us on Thursday, March 11 to celebrate and recognize women and their accomplishments.

 Learn more about International Women's Day.